-- 6.1 The following standards apply to all complaints handling. - 1.
+- 6.1.
+The following standards apply to all complaints handling. - 1.
 We will conduct complaints handling in a fair, transparent and timely manner. - 2.
 We will make available information about our complaints handling procedures. - 3.
 We will only ask for and take into account relevant information when deciding on your complaint. - 4.
 You will have access to information about you that we have relied on in assessing your complaint and an opportunity to correct any mistakes or inaccuracies.
 In special circumstances13 or where a claim is being or has been investigated, we may decline to release information but we will not do so unreasonably.
 In these circumstances, we will give you reasons.
 We will provide our reasons in writing upon request. - 5.
 Where an error or mistake in handling your complaint is identified, we will immediately initiate action to correct it.

-INTERNAL DISPUTE RESOLUTION
+INTERNAL DISPUTE RESOLUTION - COMPLAINTS

-6.2 We will respond to complaints within 15 business days provided we have all necessary information and have completed any investigation required.

-- 6.3 In cases where further information, assessment or investigation is required we will agree reasonable alternative timeframes.
-If we cannot agree, we will treat your complaint as a dispute and we will provide information on how you can have your complaint reviewed by a different employee who has appropriate experience, knowledge and authority. - 6.4 We will keep you informed of the progress of our response to the complaint. - 6.5 When we notify you of our response, we will provide information on how our response can be reviewed by a different employee who has appropriate experience, knowledge and authority. - 6.6 If you tell us you want our response reviewed, we will: - a) treat it as a dispute; - b) notify you of the name and contact details of the employee assigned to liaise with you in relation to the dispute; and - c) respond to the dispute within 15 business days provided we receive all necessary information and have completed any investigation required. - 6.7 In cases where further information, assessment or investigation is required we will agree reasonable alternative timeframes.
-If we cannot reach agreement you can report your concerns to FOS.
+- 6.2.
+We will respond to complaints within 15 business days provided we have all necessary information and have completed any investigation required. - 6.3.
+In cases where further information, assessment or investigation is required we will agree reasonable alternative time frames.
+If we cannot agree, we will treat your complaint as a dispute and we will provide information on how you can have your complaint reviewed by a different employee who has appropriate experience, knowledge and authority. - 6.4.
+We will keep you informed of the progress of our response to the complaint. - 6.5.
+When we notify you of our response, we will provide information on how our response can be reviewed by a different employee who has appropriate experience, knowledge and authority.